 View UH’s policy (PDF) on practitioner-industry relationships.

-For calendar year 2013, Angela Robinson, MD did not disclose any Outside Relationships with Industry.
+As of December 31, 2015, Angela Robinson, MD did not disclose any Outside Relationships with Industry.